steliosg23/PDS-A2/README.md

 ### Submission Notebooks

 - **[Submission Model Finetuned PubMedBERT PDS A2 Food Hazard Detection.ipynb]**
-  Submission notebook for a model finetuned on the **initial training set** using PubMedBERT.
+  Submission notebook for a model finetuned with moree methods on the **initial training set** using PubMedBERT.

 - **[Submission Model LGBM PDS A2 Food Hazard Detection.ipynb]**
   Submission notebook for LightGBM models trained on the **initial training set**.